10up/safe-redirect-manager/readme.txt

 3. Bulk Edit view of multiple Redirect rules
 4. Bulk Edit to enable Force HTTPs

+== Upgrade Notice ==

+= 2.3.0 =
+This is a security release, it is recommended to upgrade immediately.

 == Changelog ==

 = 2.3.0 - 2026-09-21 =